ankit-cse4/Custom-Contra2D-SSL/README.md

 • Boss Battles: Each level ends with a challenging boss battle.
 1.2.4 Bonus
 The following can be considered for extra credit.
-• Weapons: Players start with a basic rifle and can pick up various powerup weapons.
+• Weapons: Players start with a basic rifle and can pick up various power up weapons.
 • Power-ups: Collectible power-ups include spread shots, laser beams, and rapid-fire.
 Power-ups are dropped by defeated enemies or found in hidden areas.